open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 ```
 where `x509-org` is a company name or organization name that is suitable to be used as an x509 certificate organization name, and `x509-cn` is an x509 certificate common name (preferably an email address issued by the `x509-org` organization).

-This command will generate a private key and a public key.
 The private key will be used to sign the microservice and workload, the public is needed by any Edge node that wants to run the microservice and workload, so that it can verify their signatures.
+(Horizon can take care of distributing the public key to the edge nodes that need it.)

-You will be storing your docker images in Docker Hub.
-If you don't already have an id, [sign up](https://hub.docker.com/sso/start/?next=https://hub.docker.com/) for one, set this environment variable and login:
+You will be storing your docker images in Docker Hub, so login now:
 ```
 docker login -u $DOCKER_HUB_ID
 ```